splunk/public-o11y-docs/gdi/integrations/cloud-aws.rst

 ********************************************************************************

 .. meta::
-   :description: Landing for application receivers for cache and memory applications in Splunk Observability Cloud.
+   :description: Landing for available AWS services.

 To learn about AWS and Splunk Observability Cloud, read :ref:`get-started-aws`.